huedo100/Implementing-Face-Detection-Authentication-in-the-Nao-Robot/README.md

 Update the report table: update absense or present if the data already exist; otherwise insert new data into the table.
 # Week 8
 Add a checkbox for student who is late.
+Input the data to database table automatically from the robot by using python.
 # Week 9
 Work on documentation and paper.